apache/incubator-heron/website/content/docs/operators/deployment/schedulers/nomad.md

 title: Nomad
 ---

 Heron supports [Hashicorp](https://hashicorp.com)'s [Nomad](https://nomadproject.io) as a scheduler.

-> Heron's [standalone](../standalone) mode uses Nomad as the scheduler.
-You can also use Nomad for large-scale Heron deployments.
+You can use Nomad for either small- or large-scale Heron deployments or to run Heron locally in [standalone mode](../standalone).

 ## Nomad setup